 Generally no, most of my websites have been custom designed.
 If you want a custom website I can do that.
 However, I do use templates when working on a Wordpress site but can customize it quite bit depending on the template used.
 Also, the ecommerce section, if any, of your web site will most likely be made using a template and ecommerce software.
 I can usually customize these in a limited way (colors, logos, buttons, formatting) depending on the ecommerce software used.

 If your existing website was made using a template, chances are I can work on it for you.
-I can usually do some customizing to the template, if that is what you want, and I can usually made edits to it.
+I can usually do some customizing to the template, if that is what you want, and I can usually make edits to it.
 It really depends on how it was made.

 How long will it take?